brenkem/buildroot-fus/board/f+s/cube/readme-cube.txt

 Unpack linux sources to a directory:

-  tar xvf linux-4.9.88-fsimx6ul-Vx.y.tar.bz2
+  tar xvf linux-4.9.88-cube-Byyyy.mm.tar.bz2

-This creates directory linux-4.9.88-fsimx6ul-Vx.y, where x.y is the version number of the F&S release.
+This creates directory linux-4.9.88-cube-Byyyy.mm, where yyyy.mm is the year and month of the F&S release.
+The B indicates a Buildroot based release.

 Then unpack buildroot sources to a separate (!) directory:

-  tar xvf buildroot-YYYY.MM-f+s-Vx.y.tar.bz2
+  tar xvf buildroot-YYYY.MM-f+s-Byyyy.mm.tar.bz2

-This creates the directory buildroot-YYYY.MM-f+s-Vx.y where YYYY.MM is the buildroot version the F&S release is based on, and x.y is again the release version.
+This creates the directory buildroot-YYYY.MM-f+s-Byyyy.mm where YYYY.MM is the buildroot version the F&S release is based on, and Byyyy.mmm is again the F&S release version as above.

-Buildroot expects the Linux sources in a directory "linux-fsimx6ul" next to the buildroot directory.
+Buildroot expects the Linux sources in a directory "linux-cube" next to the buildroot directory.
 So create the following symbolic link:

-  ln -s linux-4.9.88-fsimx6ul-Vx.y linux-fsimx6ul
+  ln -s linux-4.9.88-cube-Byyyy.mm linux-cube

-Of course replace x.y in this call with the correct version number that was created in the first step above.
+Of course replace yyyy.mm in this call with the correct version number that was created in the first step above.

-(Remark: These steps above can be done automatically by using the script setup-buildroot.sh provided in the top directory of the release.)
+(Remark: These steps above can be done automatically by using the script setup-buildroot provided in the top directory of the release.)

 Now switch to the buildroot directory, configure and build everything:

-  cd buildroot-YYYY.MM-f+s-Vx.y
+  cd buildroot-YYYY.MM-f+s-Byyyy.mm
   make cube_defconfig
   make

-This will build all buildroot packages, including the kernel zImage, the kernel modules (in the rootfs) and the device trees cubea7ul.dtb and cube2.0.dtb.
+This will build all buildroot packages, including the kernel zImage, the kernel modules (in the rootfs) and the device trees cubea7ul.dtb, cube2.0.dtb and cubea5.dtb.

-After building, the kernel image, device tree and rootfs images are available in:
+After building, the kernel image, device trees and rootfs images are available in:

   output/images/